audunhalland/audunhalland.github.io/content/blog/entrait-pattern.md

 }
 ```

-`deps` can be a reference to any type that implements `YourFunction` and `SomeOtherFunction`.
+`deps` can be a reference to any type that implements the given traits.
-`Unimock` can be that type, and we pass it into deps to unit test the function.
+`Unimock` matches that criteria, and we pass it into deps to unit test the function.

 What happens when `Unimock::your_function()` is called?
 Unimock must be configured before it's used.
 For example, it can match input patterns in order to find some value to return.